GGolbik/LaTeXBookTemplate/README.md

     * a new file in [base/disclaimer](https://github.com/GGerry/GGLaTeXBookTemplate/tree/master/base/disclaimer).
 The name of the file must be the language code e.g. **FR** for French + the file extension **.tex**
 * Syntax: base/disclaimer/&lt;language code&gt;.tex

+#### Glossary
+* The entries can written in [base/glossary/EN.tex](https://github.com/GGerry/GGLaTeXBookTemplate/tree/master/base/glossary/gglossary.tex)
+* To add a new language you have to create
+    * a new file in [base/glossary](https://github.com/GGerry/GGLaTeXBookTemplate/tree/master/base/glossary).
+The name of the file must be the language code e.g. **FR** for French + the file extension **.tex**
+* Syntax: base/glossary/&lt;language code&gt;.tex

 ## Enable / Disable Sections
 You can decide to include or exclude the below sections.
 By default all sections are included.
-If you wish to exclude a section you have to replace `true` with `false` in [config/config.tex](https://github.com/GGerry/GGLaTeXBookTemplate/blob/master/config/config.tex) for the desired section. (see line 9-21)
+If you wish to exclude a section you have to replace `true` with `false` in [config/config.tex](https://github.com/GGerry/GGLaTeXBookTemplate/blob/master/config/config.tex) for the desired section. (see line 9-22)
 * Title Page
 * Disclaimer text (If disclaimer and copyright is exluded the entire page is removed)
 * Copyright text  (If copyright and disclaimer is exluded the entire page is removed)